-The other information comprises the information included in the annual report set out on pages 2 to 17, other than the financial statements and our auditor's report thereon.
-The Interim Head of Financial Services is responsible for the other information.
+The other information comprises the information included in the annual report set out on pages 1 to 17, other than the financial statements and our auditor's report thereon.
+The Group Finance Director is responsible for the other information.

 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.